adityapatkar/PUForecast/README.md

 # PUForecast
-MSML604 (Introduction to Optimization) Project: Predicting the output of unpredictable microelectronic Circuits
+MSML604 (Introduction to Optimization) Project: Predicting the output of unpredictable microelectronic circuits

 Delay-based PUFs are microelectronic circuits that produce unpredictable output values, making them challenging to predict.
 This project aims to predict the output of delay-based PUFs by developing machine learning models that analyze the delay characteristics of these units.
 This repository contains the code and resources for training and evaluating these models.